 Simply put, the premise of Golden Ticket is to combine coffees of high character and great deliciousness in such a way that the whole is greater than the sum of the parts.
-This essentially allows us to celebrate more of our favourite coffees (that additionally may have a small lot size), finds a nice middle point between “single” and “blend”, and sets us a great QC challenge to make an interesting and different product to Candyman that fluctuates more over time (as the components change more frequently.
+This essentially allows us to celebrate more of our favourite coffees (that additionally may have a small lot size), finds a nice middle point between “single” and “blend”, and sets us a great Quality Control challenge to make an interesting and different product to Candyman that fluctuates more over time, as the components change more frequently.

 Learn how to brew cafe quality coffee at your place...Go to Brew Methods